 To find out everything you’ll want to know about visiting Hoover Dam in your own car as well as options for guided tours to the dam from Las Vegas you’ll want to check out our Complete Hoover Dam Guide on our website here.

 What Other Things Can You Do Around the Hoover Dam

-Several companies offer Helicopter tours of the Hoover Dam and Lake Mead.
+Several companies offer a Helicopter tour of the Hoover Dam and Lake Mead.
 You can often find these activities included along with tours of the dam from Vegas.
 There are also several boat tours around Lake Mead as well that will help give you a different perspective of the area.
 See our article here for more info about all the things to do around Hoover Dam.

 The Hoover Dam is one of the seven engineering wonders of the modern world, and the views and experiences are well worth the short trip from Las Vegas.
 Since so many things in Las Vegas can be expensive, it’s nice to be able to take a free or inexpensive trip to visit the Hoover Dam.

 Since the dam is on the way to the south rim and west rim of Grand Canyon from Las Vegas, it can be a great addition to the drive out to see the canyon.
 There are several companies in the area that offer combination packages for tours of both like this one.